jcu-eresearch/literate-metadata/mcp2/mcp2.md

 These constraints are usually related to copyright and licensing, but can also include usage constraints like not appropriate for navigation, or national security and secrecy constraints.
-The `resourceConstraints` tag is optional and can occur multiple times.
+The `resourceConstraints` tag is optional (note that the AODN hinted that a licence will become mandatory at some point) and can occur multiple times.

 ##### Plain copyright